Production of Jurassic World: Louisiana

 A major filming location was Big Easy Studios, located at NASA's Michoud Assembly Facility complex in East New Orleans.
-Interior scenes, including the Jurassic World visitor's center, control room and laboratories, were filmed at the Michoud facility, where six stages were occupied for the production.
+Interior scenes, including the Jurassic World visitor center, control room and laboratories, were filmed at the Michoud facility, where six stages were occupied for the production.
 Horner helped designed the educational displays in the Jurassic World visitor center.
 Approximately 200 extras, acting as park guests sitting on bleachers, were doused with water as part of a scene depicting the Mosasaurus feeding show, which was filmed on an outdoor set at the Michoud facility.
 The raptor enclosure, an octagonal, 20 feet-high outdoor structure, was also constructed at the Michoud facility, as was a set for the original Jurassic Park visitor center.
 An overturned Ford Explorer tour vehicle from the first film was initially considered for inclusion in Jurassic World, before Trevorrow settled on featuring the original park's visitor center.

 One jungle scene was filmed on a soundstage in Louisiana, while the rest were filmed earlier in Hawaii.
 On June 30, 2014, Robinson, Simpkins and Greer filmed scenes at Louis Armstrong International Airport in New Orleans.
 In July, fake snow was used in New Orleans for scenes that depict Zach and Gray's house in Wisconsin.
 An evacuation scene was filmed at Audubon Zoo in New Orleans.
 Approximately 15 cameras were set up in trees at the zoo to film extras running around in a panic.
 These scenes were used as security footage for the park's control room.
 Swamp scenes were filmed in Slidell, Louisiana.

 The Jurassic World theme park was based on resorts around the world, and production designer Ed Verreaux said "we wanted to create an environment modern travelers would really want to visit".
 Trevorrow wanted the park to resemble "a place that could exist now, not a sci-fi imagining set in the future".
 To aid in the design of the Jurassic World control room, Trevorrow and Crowley visited such rooms at various Universal and Disney theme parks prior to filming.
 They were disappointed by the unexciting appearances of these facilities and made the Jurassic World control room more elaborate than its real-life counterparts.
 The control room set included many television monitors displaying miscellaneous information; some of the footage for the monitors was filmed in Hawaii and at the NASA facility, and some was also obtained from Universal Orlando.
 Production designers based parts of the control room on the one located at NASA's facility.